Blue Planet II: Release

+United Kingdom

 The premiere of the series took place at Bristol's Cinema de Lux on 11 October 2017, with special guest appearance by Attenborough along with the producers and wildlife experts.
 Bristol has been the global home of BBC's Natural History programme making for the past 60 years.
 The series was first broadcast on 29 October 2017 (from 20:00 GMT to 21:00 GMT) on BBC One and BBC One HD.
 The first six episodes included a 10-minute making-of documentary called Into the Blue.
 The previous week's episode was repeated in an earlier time slot the following Sunday.
 The series was critically acclaimed and gained the highest UK viewing figure for 2017, 14.1 million.